brittaGrusdt/QUD-CP/README.md

 1. Code Experiment

 - first run 'npm install' to load all necessary packages
-- then open file index.html which contains the experiment
+- then open file index.html in a browser to run the experiment locally

 Magpie-code for the experiment is in js-files, named according to the order how they are loaded in the index.html-file:

 - 02_custom_functions.js: mostly experiment-related functions, constants related to stimuli
 - 03_custom_views_templates.js: generate view-templates, called in 05_views.js
 - 04_trials.js: generates actual data for experiment
 - 05_views.js: generate views used in the experiment